Jet Ski Accidents

 The primary causes of personal watercraft accidents were:

 - Operator inexperience;

 - No proper look-out / inattention;

 Rental agencies (most often located in areas like Captiva, Sanibel, Marco Island, Fort Myers Beach, and Key West) must ensure their equipment is free from defects, properly maintained and in good working order.
 Users must be properly trained, not under the influence of alcohol or drugs and of a proper age to operate the equipment safely.
 State statistics show that 30 percent of serious and fatal accidents are reported in accidents involving riders under the age of 21.
 Manufacturers, sellers, rental companies and private owners of PWCs have a responsibility to end users, and it’s important they be held accountable when they fall short.

 Because personal watercraft injuries are often so severe, it’s important to discuss all potential legal avenues with a personal injury lawyer you trust.

-Contact The Garvin Law Firm personal watercraft accident attorneys in Fort Myers today at 239.277.0005 or online for a free case review.
+Contact The Garvin Law Firm jet ski accident attorneys in Fort Myers today at 239.277.0005 or online for a free case review.